 When your business grows, you’ll have changing technology needs.

 With a constantly evolving business, your system should keep up with the pace.
-If not, you’ll be forced to align your business to your legacy system, and THAT will not be a good idea.
+If not, you’ll be forced to align your business with your legacy system, and THAT will not be a good idea.
 It will ultimately “stunt” the growth of your business.

 It isn’t easy to migrate from tedious legacy IT to agile and digitally-enabled modern IT.
 However, it is still necessary to meet the latest IT demands.
-Because of their inability to be updated and modified, legacy holds back innovation, resulting in losses.
+Because of their inability to be updated and modified, legacy systems hold back innovation, resulting in losses.
 Moreover, outdated legacy systems are less efficient, which hurts your business's overall productivity.

 Legacy systems lead to lost business opportunities.